hseera/neocortix-jmeter-histogram/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Note:
-Note: The script was test on Windows OS.
+1: The script was test on Windows OS.
+2: There are sample data files which you can run to understand how the script works.

 ### Prerequisites